Rajpratik71/sheepdog-wiki/Cluster-management:-good-practices.md

 ### Without downtime

-If you need to run the cluster all the time, you have to:
+If you need avoid downtime, you have to:

-- kill the sheeps on one node, make the update and restart the sheeps.
+- Stop the sheeps on one node, perform the update and restart the sheeps.

 - After this, **wait for recovery to complete** and proceed with the next node.

-- After finishing with all nodes run ''collie cluster cleanup'', this removes obj no longer needed on the nodes after successful recovery.
+- After finishing with all nodes, run ''collie cluster cleanup'', this removes objects no longer needed on the nodes after a successful recovery.

 ### With downtime

-If you have a timeframe to shutdown the cluster completely:
+If you have a maintenance window to shutdown the cluster completely:

-- use ''collie cluster shutdown'' (shut down all connected qemu instances before) to stop all sheeps on all nodes which leaves the cluster in a clean state,
+- use ''collie cluster shutdown'' (shut down all connected qemu instances before) to stop all sheeps on all nodes which leaves the cluster in a clean state, then

-- then make the updates on all nodes and
+- make the updates on all nodes and

-- restart the sheeps, the cluster starts working again, if all original inhabitants are back alive on the farm.
+- restart the sheeps - the cluster will start working again, if all the original inhabitants are back alive on the farm.

 ## Migration